Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 • Carrot salad with anchovies

-• Ceasar salad can be made using ingredients you will also use for breakfast.
-Just pack a pre-made Ceasar dressing.
+• Caesar salad can be made using ingredients you will also use for breakfast.
+Just pack a pre-made Caesar dressing.

 • Canned brown lentil and beetroot salad with rocket & pumpkin seeds.
 Use Balsamic dressing.